 Never disconnect the battery, PV, or AC input power under load.
-If there is an emergency and users must shut down the inverter use Rapid Shut Down or follow the steps outlined below:
+If there is an emergency and users must shutdown the inverter, use rapid shutdown or follow the steps outlined below.

-Shutting down the inverter:
+Shutting down the inverter

-- 1. Turn off the grid breaker feeding the inverter. - 2.
-Switch off the load breaker. - 3.
-Turn off the PV Isolator switch and then battery breaker.
+- 1. Switch off the load breaker. - 2.
+Turn off the grid breaker feeding the inverter. - 3.
+Turn off the PV disconnect and then the battery breaker.
 Wait for the LED lights to go off.